Transport Refrigeration Unit Service & Body Fabrication

 Most operators treat the insulated body and the refrigeration unit as two separate purchases and two separate service relationships.
 In practice they are one system.

 If the body insulation is correct but the TRU is undersized for the load or route, temperature will not hold at the far end of a long delivery.
-If the TRU is correctly sized but the body has door-seal failure or panel damage, the unit will run continuously to compensate and will wear out faster.
+If the TRU is correctly sized but the body has door-seal failure, high air leakage, missing strip curtains, or hard-to-use doors that stay open too long, the unit will run continuously to compensate and will wear out faster.

 The common failure modes in Kerala cold-chain operations - load loss on long summer runs, temperature instability in coastal humidity, excessive fuel consumption from the reefer - usually trace back to a mismatch between the body and the unit, or deferred maintenance on one side of the system.